 Based on the results of this clinical study, PDS Biotech determined that the 3 mg dosage offered the optimal mix of efficacy and safety.
-As a result, this dose was selected to be used in the upcoming Phase 2 PDS0101 clinical studies.
-PDS0101 was well-tolerated with toxicity limited to low-grade injection site reactions, all of which cleared within 7-10 days.
+As a result, this dose was selected to be used in the ongoing Phase 2 PDS0101 clinical studies.
+PDS0101 was well-tolerated with toxicity limited to low-grade injection site reactions, most of which cleared within 7-10 days.
 NCT Number: NCT02065973

 A post-hoc retrospective analysis demonstrated observed clearance of the CIN (lesion regression) in 80% of evaluable patients with complete regression in 60% of evaluable patients across the three tested doses as early as 1-3 months after treatment.
 These results were remarkably positive given that the vast majority of the treated population were infected with multiple high-risk HPV genotypes.

-In partnership with Merck & Company and the National Cancer Institute (NCI) and MD Anderson Cancer Center, PDS Biotech is advancing PD0101 into Phase 2 studies in advanced head and neck cancer, HPV-related advanced cancer and cervical cancer respectively.
+In partnership with Merck & Company and the National Cancer Institute (NCI) and MD Anderson Cancer Center, PDS Biotech is studying PD0101 in three Phase 2 clinical studies in advanced head and neck cancer, HPV-related advanced cancer, and cervical cancer respectively.
 Two of the three Phase 2 trials combine PDS0101 with the current standard of care treatment to evaluate if the addition of PDS0101 improves the efficacy of treatment.